 After discussing her health condition with her doctor, Katie realized she would need to make some changes to her home in order to continue to live there.
-That’s when her occupational therapist from Allina Health referred her to Age in Place, the Habitat home modification program that helps older adults age safely in their home.
+That’s when her occupational therapist from Allina Health referred her to Age in Place (now known as Age Well at Home TM )the Habitat home modification program that helps older adults age safely in their home.

 The Twin Cities Habitat Age in Place team has been helping older homeowners stay in their homes since 2017.
 However, until Katie, they had never worked with a Habitat homeowner before, making her the first person to buy with Habitat and participate in one of our home modification programs.